elastic/elasticsearch-js/docs/examples/proxy/README.md

 The project comes with four endpoints:

 - `/api/search`: runs a search, requires `'read'` permission
-- `/api/autocomplete`: run a autocomplete suggestion, it requires the `'read'` permissions
+- `/api/autocomplete`: runs an autocomplete suggestion, requires `'read'` permission
 - `/api/index`:  index or updates a document, it requires the `'write'` permissions
 - `/api/delete`  delete a document, it requires the `'write'` permissions